Skip to main content

 Church Leadership

+You may also gain the confidence and skills necessary to start new initiatives, such as a fundraiser, a homeless outreach program, or even a new church location.
 There’s significant variability in salary, depending on where you work and what specific role you fill.
-Senior pastors often earn around $100,000.
+Senior pastors can often earn around $100,000.

 Municipal Administration

-Local governments need skilled leaders to work as city clerks, managers, and other long-term staff.
-These leaders have institutional knowledge that can help elected officials, such as mayors and city commissioners, enact the will of the people consistent with the government’s budget and operational principles.
 Some government entities, such as police and fire departments, may also hire people with organizational leadership training.
 For a police officer or firefighter looking to make a shift to desk work, a college degree can be a path to higher earnings.
-There’s significant salary variability across governments and roles, but you can often earn $80,000-$100,000.
+Salary varies significantly across governments and roles, but you can often earn $80,000-$100,000.

 Seamless Preparation for the Future